hyperboloide/lk/README.md

 A command line helper [lkgen](lkgen) is also provided to generate private keys and create licenses.

+This is also a good example of how to use the library.

 ### Examples

 #### Generating a new license: